dlaub3/blog/php/strict-data-types-in-php.md

 ---
+date: 2018-07-22
+draft: false
+author:
 title: "PHP Strict Data Types"
-date: 2018-07-22
 description: "How to use strict data types in PHP"
-draft: false
 tags: ["PHP"]
 categories: ["PHP"]
 toc: true
+meta:
+  description: "How to use strict data types in PHP"
+  keywords:

 ---